bodaro/riveroad/york/lease.md

 * That one person can talk to me anytime but arrange with text first
 * It has tons of light in the daytime, best seen before it gets dark
 * No pets, subletting or airbnb-style (unless you want to split the profit)
 * Must meet owner in person before seeing the lease.
-Dates are Friday Dec 27, early AM Sat Dec 28 or Thursday Jan 9 all day and evening
+I am back Thursday Jan 9 all day and evening

 ##### Utilities